 Where and how do I work?

-I work in the NHS as a psychotherapist, and privately from home in the evenings and Saturdays.
+I work in the NHS as a psychotherapist, and privately from home on some evenings.
 My home is located in a quiet, countryside village outside Liverpool, with ample parking.
 My therapy room is quiet and private.
 I offer therapy short-term (from 1 up to 12 sessions) and longer-term (more than 12 sessions, up to 2 years or more), depending on a person's needs and wishes.

 The 82A bus goes between Liverpool city centre and Runcorn, via Hale Village.

 I work with a wide variety of problems with individuals, including those arising from current relationship issues (including work issues), depression and anxiety, jealousy, abuse (emotional, sexual, physical), anger issues, bereavement, mood swings, bipolar disorder, obsessive compulsive disorder, compulsions, compulsive behaviour, and trauma from the past.

 Can't see your problem in the list?